Hours: 2018/2019 Series Events will be safelight with 2:00 PM weigh-in

 - PURCHASING OF INFORMATION • The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including but not limited to GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services or a coach is not permitted by contestants or coaches within 15 days of any tournament.
 Violation of this rule may result in disqualification.

-- OFF-LIMITS, PRACTICE AND COMPETITION • There is no practice period or off-limits period.
-You may be on tournament waters anytime until the start of the pretournament meeting.
+- OFF-LIMITS, PRACTICE AND COMPETITION • The lake will be off limits for student anglers and boat captains from the Sunday evening at sunset until am check in tournament day.
+Contestants and coaches may not enter tournament waters to locate bass or potential fishing waters or sightseeing during off limits period..
+You may NOT be on tournament waters anytime until the start of the pretournament meeting.
 Contestants and coaches may not enter tournament waters to locate bass or potential fishing waters or sightsee after the start of the pretournament meeting except during tournament hours.
 Testing equipment on tournament waters after the start of the pretournament meeting is permitted only with prior approval from the tournament director.
 Once competition is under way, contestants and coaches may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except contestants and coaches confirmed in the tournament and through publicly available sources (quasi-public websites set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources).
 On competition day, teams may not follow a non-contestant’s boat or participate in the placing of markers by non-contestants or the practice of “hole sitting” by anyone.
 Violation of this rule may result in disqualification.

 - REGISTRATION AND CHECK IN • Registration and Payment deadline will be the Wednesday, three days prior to the tournament.
 Student Anglers must check in at the designated tournament check site prior to being recognized for tournament points.

 - TOURNAMENT AWARDS – FAN will recognize and award trophies and prizes for the first, second and third place team, and a Big Bass award at each of the qualifying tournaments.
-FAN will recognize and award scholarships, trophies, and prize products for the first, second and third place team of the Chase for the Champions Tournament, as well as recognize the Angler of the Year for the individual or team with the highest collective points at the conclusion of the Chase of the Champions Tournament.
-Scholarships may be used for any higher level education including trade schools or colleges.
+FAN will recognize and award scholarships, trophies, and prize products for the first, second and third place team of the Championship Tournament.
+Anglers of the Year will be determined based on the individuals with the highest collective points at the conclusion of the final qualifying tournaments for each division.
+Scholarships may be used for any higher-level education including trade schools or colleges.
 Additional prizes may be awarded based on the number of participants and sponsor contributions.

-- SPORTSMANSHIP • All contestants and coaches are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FAN, FLW, TBF and SAF, our sponsors, the school or club the team is representing, the sport of fishing and FAN, FLW, TBF and SAF’s efforts to promote the sport.
+- SPORTSMANSHIP • All contestants and coaches are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FAN and our sponsors, the school or club the team is representing, the sport of fishing and FAN efforts to promote the sport.
 Conduct not complying with these standards includes, but is not limited to, the following:

 - Consumption and/or possession of alcoholic beverages or any kind of mind-altering substance during registration, the pretournament meeting or during tournament hours extending through the weigh-in procedure.